marmelab/react-admin/docs/TranslatableFields.md

 );
 ```

-## Using Translatable Fields In List or Show views
+## Using Translatable Fields In List Views

 The `TranslatableFields` component is not meant to be used inside a `List` as you probably don't want to have tabs inside multiple lines.
 The simple solution to display a translatable value would be to specify its source like this: `name.en`.
 However, you may want to display its translation for the current admin locale.